Writing provides me with a way to release pent-up emotions. Through poetry, I express my feelings, dreams, and gratitude.

 Are You Recording Your History?

 Writing your childhood memories is part of your family history, building bridges and binding families together.
 Whether our memories are filled with joy or with sadness, these little stories become treasures to children, grandchildren and extended family.
-Future generations will be captivated as they are introduced to their Grandmother, Grandfather, Aunt, Uncle and other family members.
+Future generations will be captivated as they are introduced to their grandmother, grandfather, aunt, uncle and other family members.

 Recording your own personal history is also a great addition to genealogy.
-I recently just learned that my Grandmother, on my mother's side, was given away at about age one or two.
-She spent the next 15 years in an orphanage working from sun up to sun down.
+I recently just learned that my grandmother, on my mother's side, was given away at about age one or two.
+She spent the next 15 years in an orphanage working from sun up to sundown.
 She dreamed of someday getting married to a kind gentleman and having her own home.

-Ideas To Help You Get Started Writing
+Ideas to Help You Get Started Writing

 One way that inspires me to begin writing my childhood stories is by looking at old photos of my family.
-The minute I see a particular photo, a picture of the experience that promoted the taking of that photo plays in my mind.
+The minute I see a particular photo, a picture of the experience that promoted the taking of that photo will play in my mind.
 That is the time I begin to write down every detail that I can remember.

 Then something wonderful happens.
 The more I write, the more I remember.
 Before long I am recording a piece of my life history.
 You may find some of the following ideas helpful in starting to write your childhood memories: